181514912/EduMatch/README.md

 We will contribute this project back to Open Source Repository i.e. a Wordpress Plugin or even host in CodeCanyon.

+# Testing :

+Please use this wiki to check the testing scope : http://wiki.edugorilla.com/index.php?title=EduMatch_Test_Cases

 # Glossary:

 Lead: Contact details of students who are interested in a particular educational service.